ziweisu/ziweisu.github.io/_pages/about.md

   - /about.html
 ---

-I am a 4th year Ph.D. student in the Department of [Industrial Engineering and Management Sciences](https://www.mccormick.northwestern.edu/industrial/), Northwestern University, where I am fortunate to be advised by Prof. [Diego Klabjan](https://dynresmanagement.com/index.html).
-My major is applied statistics and statistical learning.
+I am a rising final-year Ph.D. student in the Department of [Industrial Engineering and Management Sciences](https://www.mccormick.northwestern.edu/industrial/), Northwestern University, where I am fortunate to be advised by Prof. [Diego Klabjan](https://dynresmanagement.com/index.html).
+My major is applied statistics and statistical learning with a minor in simulation and stochastic analysis.

 I am also fortunate to work with Prof. [Imon Banerjee](https://ibanerj750.github.io/).

-My research interests broadly encompass statistics, statistical learning and applied probability.
+My research interests broadly encompass statistics, statistical machine learning and applied probability.
 Specifically, my work focuses on theory and computational methods for uncertainty quantification.

+I am now interning with Middle Mile Product Research & Optimization (mmPROS) at Amazon.
+My hosts are Dr. [Phil Kaminsky](https://kaminsky.ieor.berkeley.edu/) and Prof. [Adam Elmachtoub](https://www.columbia.edu/~ae2516/).
 From June to December 2024, I worked with the Global Pricing Team at McDonald's as a recommendation system researcher.
-I will be joining Amazon in June 2025 as an applied scientist intern on the Middle Mile Marketplace Science team.

 Before joining Northwestern, I received my B.S. degree in mathematics and applied mathematics from Fudan University, and my M.S. degree in mathematical statistics from Purdue University, where I was fortunate to be advised by Prof. [Raghu Pasupathy](https://web.ics.purdue.edu/~pasupath/).